chippyash/Builder-Pattern/README.md

 The library is released under the [GNU GPL V3 or later license](http://www.gnu.org/copyleft/gpl.html)

-If you have [PlantUML](http://plantuml.sourceforge.net/) installed, you can view the UML diagrams in the docs folder
+If you have [PlantUML](http://plantuml.sourceforge.net/) installed, you can view the UML diagrams in the docs folder.

+See the test contract in the docs folder.

 ## QA